apache/cassandra/src/java/org/apache/cassandra/db/tries/InMemoryTrie.md

  limitations under the License.
 -->

-# MemtableTrie Design
+# InMemoryTrie Design

-The `MemtableTrie` is one of the main components of the trie infrastructure, a mutable in-memory trie built for fast modification and reads executing concurrently with writes from a single mutator thread.
+The `InMemoryTrie` is one of the main components of the trie infrastructure, a mutable in-memory trie built for fast modification and reads executing concurrently with writes from a single mutator thread.

 The main features of its implementation are: